pip-services/pip-services-docs/content/en/golang/commons/refer/descriptor.md

 #### IsComplete
 Checks whether all descriptor fields are set.
-If descriptor has at least one "*" or null field it is considered "incomplete",
+If descriptor has at least one "*" or nil field it is considered "incomplete",

 > (c [*Descriptor]()) IsComplete() bool